When trying to use one of your hatch patterns in a drawing, you saw the following error message: Unable to locate target hatch pattern.

-To find out which of these issues you are experiencing, check whether the name of the hatch pattern you're trying to place is listed in the error message:
+To find out which of these issues you're experiencing, check whether the name of the hatch pattern you're trying to place is listed in the error message:

-• The name of the hatch pattern is listed in the error:
+• The full name of the hatch pattern is listed in the error:

-In this case, the folder containing your hatch patterns is listed incorrectly, or not listed at all, in the Support File Search Paths.
+In this case, the error might be occurring because the folder containing your hatch patterns is listed incorrectly, or not listed at all, in the Support File Search Paths.

 1. Check the location where your hatch pattern files are saved, and take note of this location.